-Periodic Review 2019 (PR19) Supply and Demand Forecasts
+PR19 Supply and Demand Forecasts

-In this WRMP, all components of the supply and demand forecasts have been reviewed using the appropriate methods recommended in the Agency's WRPG (Environment Agency, 2017a).
+In this draft WRMP, all components of the supply and demand forecasts have been reviewed using the appropriate methods recommended in the Agency's WRPG (Environment Agency, 2017), hereafter 'the WRPG'.

 The chosen planning scenario remains the Dry Year Annual Average (DYAA) as no WRZ demonstrates a critical period where peak demands are driving investment within the WRZ.